bmihaila/dustmod/README.md

 Started with fixes, improvements and modifications to the simple and clean [dst](https://github.com/robbyrussell/oh-my-zsh/blob/master/themes/dst.zsh-theme) theme.
 In the end it became yet another fully featured zsh theme.
 Still striving for cleanliness, though!

 Features are:
-- [Solarized](https://github.com/altercation/solarized)-inspired color theme with info and prompt split on 2 lines to allow for enough space for info and commands
+- [Solarized](https://github.com/altercation/solarized) color-scheme inspired theme with info and command prompt split on 2 lines to allow for enough space for both
-- clock on the right
+- clock/time on the right
 - the usual: username, host, current directory in prompt
 - different color and prompt for `root` user
+- show a little `✗` in front of the current path if it is not writable by the user
 - show if on `ssh` connection
 - `git` status if inside a repo: shows the branch-name and repository status in a verbose description or using only symbols (✓✶✗↝✩⇡⇣↱⤱)
 - python virtual environment name in prompt
-- show a little `✗` in front of the current path if it is not writable by the user
 - show return code of last command if it was not `0`. additionally translates the return code to a human readable error message
 - duration of last command for long running commands, i.e. > 20 seconds